x-square/analytics/23-07-research-terms.md

 - **Descriptive statistics** involves summarising and describing data to gain insights into its central tendency, variability and distribution.
 It includes measures like mean, median, mode, range, variance, standard deviation and percentiles.
 Descriptive statistics help researchers understand data patterns and draw preliminary conclusions, providing a foundation for further analysis and decision-making.
     - **Table** is a widely used format for presenting descriptive statistics.
 It effectively summarises and analyses data, providing valuable insights into the central tendency, variability and distribution of a dataset.
 The standard format includes various measures that aid in comprehending the data.
-    - **Graphs** are valuable for presenting descriptive statistics and helping understand data.
-Common types include histograms for distribution, box plots for summaries and comparisons, scatter plots for relationships between continuous variables, bar charts for comparing categories, pie charts for proportions, line graphs for trends over time, heat maps for patterns in large datasets and scatter plot matrices for relationships between multiple variables.
-They simplify complex information and make it easy to grasp.
+    - **Graphs** are pictures that make data easier to understand. **Histograms** show how many values fall into different ranges, such as the number of kids at different heights. **Bar charts** compare categories, like ice cream sales in different cities. **Pie charts** show parts of a whole, like how much pizza each person ate. **Line charts** show changes over time, such as temperature during a week. **Box plots** compare groups and show how spread out the data is, like test scores in different classes. **Scatter plots** show connections between two things, like height and weight. **Heat maps** use colours to show patterns in lots of data, like which cities a country gets the most visitors. **Scatter plot matrices** let you see many relationships at once, such as comparing size, colour, and sweetness of fruits.
     - **Sequences sunburst** is a visual representation used to show a sequence of actions or steps, often in a hierarchical structure.
 Imagine a circular chart divided into layers of rings.
 The innermost ring represents the starting point, and each outer ring shows a subsequent step or action.
 This format is useful for visualising complex processes or paths in an engaging way.
 - **Inferential statistics** goes beyond describing data and allows researchers to draw conclusions and predictions about larger populations based on a sample.
 Key concepts include hypothesis testing, confidence intervals, statistical significance and proper sampling methods.
 It is widely used in scientific research and various fields to make informed decisions and predictions with limited data.
     - **Chi-squared test** is a statistical method used to examine the association between two categorical variables.
 It helps researchers determine if the observed data distribution differs significantly from the expected distribution, assuming no relationship between the variables.
 By analysing data in a contingency table, the test provides a p-value, indicating the significance level.
 A low p-value suggests a meaningful association between the variables.
 The chi-squared test is widely used in social sciences, market research and medical studies to analyse categorical data and draw meaningful conclusions.
     - **T-test** is used to compare the means of two groups and determine if there is a significant difference between them.
 It is commonly used when analysing numerical data from two independent groups.
 By calculating a *t*-value and comparing it to a critical value or *p*-value, researchers can assess the statistical significance of the difference in means.
 The *t*-test is a fundamental tool for making informed decisions and drawing conclusions in various research scenarios.